 I grew up between Colorado and California, and spent much of my teen and early adult years in west coast countercultures.
-I experimented with the University of California, starting with Berkeley, but finally settled in to Wellesley College in 1984.
+I did a lot of experimenting with the University of California, starting at Berkeley, but finally settled in to Wellesley College in 1984.

 I was eager to return from the northeast to points relatively more south and west, and when my husband was offered a job in Chicano/a literary studies at Rice University in Houston, his home town, I accompanied him with our baby son.
 In 1997, I joined the Rice faculty.
 That same year we had a second son.
 We have been surrounded by a beautiful extended family in Houston for all the years since.
 They have attended not only soccer games but also Chicano Studies events hosted at Rice.
 Our sons are now Rice undergraduates.

 As an interdisciplinary researcher, I work between the English Department and the Center for the Study of Women, Gender, and Sexuality.
 I am a founding member of the Amerícas Research Center and chair of its Local/Global Wests research cluster.
 Recently I became an affiliate of both the Chao Center for Asian Studies and the Environmental Studies minor program.
 I co-founded a Public Humanities educational project in 2014, The Institute for Women Surfers — the initiative emerged out of popular activist response to long term research I’ve done about surfers.
 The Institute is an ongoing project, offering training in grassroots political education for activists and publicizing the creative and activist work of its participants.